Best vitamin A rich foods

 Conclusion

-Adding a variety of vitamin A-rich foods to your diet is key to staying healthy.
-You can find this essential nutrient in both animal-based foods like liver and fish, as well as plant-based options like sweet potatoes and leafy greens.
-These foods help support vision, immune function, skin health, and much more.
-By eating a balanced diet that includes these sources, you can ensure you’re getting enough vitamin A and enjoying its many benefits.
+Adding a variety of foods rich in vitamin A to your diet is one way of maintaining good health.
+Foods rich in this nutrient include both animal products, such as liver and fish, and vegetables, such as sweet potatoes and leafy greens.
+These enable the body to have good vision, immunity, and skin, among other things.
+When you eat a balanced diet that includes these sources, you can get adequate amounts of vitamin A and enjoy many benefits.

-Some signs of deficiency include night blindness, dry skin or eyes, getting infections often, and slow wound healing.
+Some symptoms of deficiency include night blindness, dry skin or eyes, infections frequently, and slow healing of wounds.

 Can I get too much vitamin A?